Year 6 Transition

 Your first day and first lessons at St George’s

 When you arrive for your first day at St George’s in September you should come in your uniform and arrive at the Sun Lane Entrance.
-Sixth form prefects will be there to meet you and escort you to you tutor.
+Sixth form prefects will be there to meet you and escort you to your tutor.
 You will start the day in the Assembly Hall before moving to your tutor base rooms.
-There will only be 2 year groups in school on that first day so you will have a good opportunity to get to know the school and find your feet.
+There will only be two yeargroups in school on that first day, so you will have a good opportunity to get to know the school and find your feet.

 What You Need on Your First Day